 Forking the INVITE

 For each terminating media endpoint that requires an early media session to be established with the originating line, the terminating Carrier network MUST signal the attributes of the terminating media endpoint to the originating Carrier network within the SDP of a 183 (Progressing) response.

+If terminating Carrier needs to modify the SDP, the Carrier SHOULD offer the modified SDP in an UPDATE request.

-The terminating Carrier network MUST ensure that 18x responses containing different SDP copies are not sent within the same dialog.
+Alternatively, with bi-lateral agreement, the terminating Carrier network MAY utilize forked responses to ensure that 18x/200 responses containing different SDP copies are not sent within the same dialog.
+This MUST only be used if it had not previously received a Request-Disposition header [RFC 3841] preventing the use of forking, (e.g., Request-Disposition: no-fork).
 The terminating Carrier network does this by specifying a different tag parameter in the To header field for each provisional response that contains a unique SDP, as if the INVITE had been sequentially forked.

-The originating Carrier network MUST honor the most recently received 18x response to INVITE, based on the procedures defined in Section 7.1.3.

 Redirecting the INVITE

 Carrier's MAY support redirection across the NNI, based on bilateral agreement.
 The redirection MAY be performed with a 3XX or REFER message.